thomasschuerger/rationalj/README.md

 # Prerequisites

 Java 8 or later is required.
 The library would also work with Java 5, but the unit tests currently require Java 8.
 Note that even Java 8 is already pretty old (released 2014).

+Maven 3.6.0 or later is required for building the library.

 # Dependencies